mrdinesh-kushwaha/NetZeroIQ-Enterprise-ESG-Emissions-Management-Platform/README.md

-# netzeroiq — Enterprise Emissions Management Platform
+# NetZeroIQ — Enterprise Emissions Management Platform

 netzeroiq is a multi-tenant ESG emissions tracking platform.
 It ingests data from SAP exports, utility portals, and travel booking systems (Concur/Navan), normalizes it into CO₂e figures, and routes records through a review-and-approval workflow with a full audit trail.